This is a performance analysis and review article of the Olympus Zuiko 21 f/3.5.

-Distortion is small enough, with about 2% barrel distortion at the maximum.
+Distortion is small enough, with about 2% barrel shaped distortion at the maximum.

 Since it is in the ultra wide-angle range, shouldn't there be a little more left?
 I think that is Olympus' commitment in that area.

-Although the magnification chromatic aberration varies greatly depending on the image height characteristics, I think it is well integrated considering the number of wide-angle images and the size of the lens.
-The blue aberration is large at the periphery of the image at the upper end, but as with image curvature, it is an area that was not considered important in the sense of the time.
+Although the lateral chromatic aberrations varies greatly depending on the image height characteristics, I think it is well integrated considering the number of wide-angle images and the size of the lens.
+The blue aberration is large at the periphery of the image at the upper end, but as with field curvature, it is an area that was not considered important in the sense of the time.

 (Left)Tangential direction, (Right)Sagittal direction

-The longitudinal aberration is well contained for a lens of this class, but the lateral aberration shows a large component of coma aberration in the tangential direction at image heights of 6mm to 12mm, and I am concerned about the impact of this aberration.
+The longitudinal aberration is well contained for a lens of this class, but the transverse aberrations shows a large component of coma aberration in the tangential direction at image heights of 6mm to 12mm, and I am concerned about the impact of this aberration.